 If you've been thinking about buying a fancy electric car, you might want to reconsider because they are a huge source of EMFs.

-Then there are the things that we believe are better for the environment and our bodies.
-However, they are additional sources of EMFs.
-This includes solar panels, smart appliances, and fluorescent light bulbs.
+Then there are the things that we believe are better for the environment and our bodies, but they are additional sources of EMFs: solar panels, smart appliances, and fluorescent light bulbs.

 While all of this sounds scary, it shouldn’t be.
 Our bodies have adapted over the years to handle the additional radiation.
 It’s also easy to avoid excess exposure by changing the way you handle your electronic devices.
 For example, it’s best to unplug your Wi-Fi and modem when you aren’t using them.
 While this sounds inconvenient, it's very easy to unplug before bed every night.
 Or, more ideally (but perhaps a little more difficult), use hardwired Internet when possible.